giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 ## The workflow

----

 ### Workflow overview
+The workflow consists of four steps: generating the input files, verifying the section properties, computing the structural response with a numerical model, and checking it against an independent analytical reference.
 ### Geometry and action generation

+CSF (Continuous Section Field) is the tool used to compute and represent the sectional properties of the tower continuously along its axis.

-The first step of the workflow is the generation of the CSF input files that describe the NREL 5-MW reference tower geometry and material stiffness distribution.
+The first step of the workflow is the generation of the input files that describe the NREL 5-MW reference tower geometry and material stiffness distribution.

 This step is executed by: